 - Best's Insurance Reports.
 This annual update lists insurance company names and addresses, as well as insurers' name changes, mergers and other changes.
 Reports are available in the reference section of many larger libraries.

 NAIC Life Insurance Policy Locator Service.
 The National Association of Insurance Commissioners (NAIC) has developed a free National Life Insurance Policy Locator Service to help you search for a life insurance policy or annuity contract of a deceased family member.

-In addition to the NAIC Service, the following state insurance departments also provide a free missing policy search service: Alabama, Illinois, Louisiana, Michigan, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oregon and Texas.
-Also, the following state insurance departments provide a free missing policy search service that can help you locate a missing life insurance policy or annuity contract: Massachusetts, Pennsylvania and Tennessee.
+In addition to the NAIC Service, the following state insurance departments also provide a free missing policy search service: Alabama, Illinois, Louisiana, Michigan, New Jersey, New York, North Carolina, Ohio, Oregon and Texas.
+Also, the following state insurance departments provide a free missing policy search service that can help you locate a missing life insurance policy or annuity contract: Pennsylvania and Tennessee.

 State insurance department directory.
 The State Insurance Department Directory, with contact information for 50 states, the District of Columbia, Guam, and the U.S. Virgin Islands.
 Includes names and phone numbers for key personnel and specific subject contacts.